webifier/build/README.md

 # SUT AI Lecture Notes

-An auto generator static-site for jupyter notebook files containing the lecture notes of Artificial Intelligence course at Sharif University of Technology.
+An automatic static-site generator for jupyter notebook files.

+The lecture notes of Artificial Intelligence course at Sharif University of Technology.
 See https://sut-ai.github.io/LectureNotes/

 ## Contribution in Lecture Notes